WebAssembly/component-model/design/mvp/WIT.md

 ## WIT Worlds
 [worlds]: #wit-worlds

-WIT documents can contain a `world` annotation at the top-level in addition to [`interface`][interfaces].
+WIT documents can contain a `world` definition at the top-level in addition to [`interface`][interfaces] definitions.
 A world is a complete description of both imports and exports of a component.
 A world can be thought of as an equivalent of a `component` type in the component model.
-For example this world:
+For example this
+world:

 ```wit
 world my-world {